Overview

 This ingredient may not be Malassezia folliculitis, or fungal acne safe.

-Parfum is a catch-all term for an ingredient or more that is used to give aroma to products.
-Parfum, or fragrance, can be a blend of hundreds of chemicals or plant oils.
-This means every product with "fragrance" or "Parfum" in the ingredients list is a different mixture.
+Also called "fragrance", this ingredient can be a blend of hundreds of chemicals or plant oils.
+This means every product with "fragrance" or "parfum" in the ingredients list is a different mixture.

-In the US, the alternative name for parfum is 'fragrance'.
-The term 'fragrance' is not regulated in many countries.
+The term 'parfum' or 'fragrance' is not regulated in many countries.
 In many cases, it is up to the brand to define this term.

 For instance, many brands choose to label themselves as "fragrance-free" because they are not using synthetic fragrances.
-However, their products may still contain ingredients such as essential oils that are considered a fragrance.
-One example is Calendula flower extract.
-Essential oil ingredients still impart a scent or 'fragrance'.
+However, their products may still contain ingredients such as essential oils that are considered a fragrance by INCI standards.

-Depending on the blend, it can cause allergies and sensitivities on the skin.
+Depending on the blend, the ingredients in the mixture can cause allergies and sensitivities on the skin.
 Some ingredients that are known EU allergens include linalool and citronellol.

 The bottom line is: not all fragrances/parfum/ingredients are created equally.
 If you are worried about fragrances, we recommend taking a closer look at an ingredient.
 And of course, we always recommend speaking with a professional.

+Propanediol is not likely to cause sensitivity and considered safe to use.
 It is derived from corn or petroleum with a clear color and no scent.

 Learn more about PropanediolParaffin is a solid created from petroleum.
-The term 'paraffin' can also refer to either petroleum Jelly or mineral oil.
+The term 'paraffin' can also refer to either petroleum jelly or mineral oil.

 It has natural occlusive properties which can worsen oily skin.
 Due to its petrolatum base, this ingredient is not fungal-acne safe.